The information below provides further details about:

 If you choose to submit a paper-based application instead, you will need to provide:

-- four copies of your regeneration statement
+- four copies of your sustainability statement

 - four copies of the relevant application forms.